obsidian-tasks-group/obsidian-tasks/docs/Editing/Postponing.md

 > [!released]
 >
 > - Postpone was introduced in Tasks 5.3.0.
-> - The ability to remove the existing date was introduced in Tasks X.Y.Z.
+> - The ability to remove the existing date was introduced in Tasks 7.3.0.

 ### Click and Context Menu